 - Reason for the Delay

-Under the second Wingo factor, the court will examine the reason for the delay in the first place.
+Under the second factor, the court will examine the reason for the delay.
 Typically, a delay exists when a defendant fails to appear in court on the date of their arraignment.
-The analysis focuses on what efforts the prosecution or law enforcement has done to explain the delay.
+The analysis focuses on what efforts the prosecution or law enforcement made to alert the defendant of the pending charge(s).
 In many instances, the prosecutor will argue lack of resources or the defendant’s deliberate means to avoid capture or court.
 Just because a defendant resides out of state or out of the United States does not change the analysis.
 The analysis focuses on whether the defendant actively evaded law enforcement or capture.

 The prejudice prong is probably the most important factor the court considers.
-In any misdemeanor or infraction case, if one (1) year has lapsed since the defendant’s arraignment, then the law recognizes the presumption of prejudice.
-However, if there’s been less than one year, then there is no presumption of prejudice, and the burden is on the defendant to prove their right to a fair trial has been impaired by the delay.
-For instance, witness’s memories fade, material witnesses are no longer alive or unavailable, evidence has dissipated or lost or destroyed, etc. In any felony case, the burden is on the defendant to demonstrate prejudice.
+In any misdemeanor or infraction case, if one (1) year has elapsed since the defendant’s arraignment, then the law recognizes the presumption of prejudice.
+However, if there’s been less than one year, then there is no presumption of prejudice, and the burden is on the defendant to prove actual prejudice.
+For instance, witnesses ’ memories fade, material witnesses are no longer alive or unavailable, evidence has dissipated or lost or destroyed, etc.

 Contact an Experienced Criminal Defense Lawyer

 Filing a Serna motion is usually the first thought when an attorney is retained to recall an outstanding bench warrant.
-For more information or to schedule a free confidential consultation, contact an Orange County Criminal Defense Attorney at the Law Offices of John D. Rogers.
+For more information or to schedule a free confidential consultation, contact an Orange County Criminal Defense Attorney.